tomfanhm/cheat-sheet/src/content/documentation/oracle.md

 ### The INSERT Statement

-- Inserts new data into a table
+- Inserts new data into a table.

 ```sql
 INSERT INTO table_name (